joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/21/sports/football/nfl-week-11-scores.html?searchResultPosition=2

 **Driver Plows S.U.V.
 Into Holiday Parade in Wisconsin**\
 `A witness said the vehicle sped down the street as the parade, in Waukesha, Wis., near Milwaukee, was going on.
-It was not clear how many people were injured.`\
+More than 20 people were injured, officials said.`\
 https://nytimes.com/2021/11/21/us/wisconsin-parade-crash-shooting.html?searchResultPosition=3

 **As Hopes for Nuclear Deal Fade, Iran Rebuilds and Risks Grow**\